lgnovo/Project-4/README.md

 <br/>

 **7. Improve Model:** <br/>
-The final improvement model is to resample calss weight and still use top 10 features.
+The final improvement model is to resample class weight and still use top 10 features.
 We were able to get 97% accurancy and improved the class 1 (Attrited Customer) F1 score to 0.99.
 ```
 Accuracy: 0.97
 Classification Report: